 © Francesca Myman Locus Pubulications

-Megan Volpert is the author of five books on communication and popular culture, recently about motorcycles and notably about Andy Warhol.
-She has been teaching high school English in Atlanta for the better part of a decade, and edited This Assignment Is So Gay: LGBTIQ Poets on the Art of Teaching.
+Megan Volpert is the author of five books and a high school English teacher.
+She edited This Assignment Is So Gay: LGBTIQ Poets on the Art of Teaching.
 Her new book of poetry, Only Ride, is “a story of Springsteenian proportions, a gentleman's guide to rebellion complete with iron horses and the church of rock & roll.”

-Doug Wilson is an ophthalmologist by day, a life-long baseball nut and a member of the Society for American Baseball Research.
+Doug Wilson is an ophthalmologist, a life-long baseball nut and a member of the Society for American Baseball Research.
 In addition to Brooks: The Biography of Brooks Robinson, he is the author of Fred Hutchinson and the 1964 Cincinnati Reds and The Bird: The Life and Legacy of Mark Fidrych.
 He and his wife, Kathy, have three children and live in Columbus, Indiana.

 Jan Wolfe uses the language and laughter of puppetry to encourage reading.
 She has performed children's shows at the library and in schools for twenty years.
 She is on the Board of Trustees and is Secretary of the Puppeteers of America.